hyrwork/react-native-row/README.md

-But if you are going to the trouble of installing this module consider these other benifits and weigh the option of reducing Stylesheet usage in favor of inline shorthands.
-The first of which is `Dial`
+But if you are going to the trouble of installing this module consider these other benefits and weigh the option of reducing stylesheet usage in favor of inline shorthands.
+The first of which is `dial`
 .

 ### Dial